gstamatellos/drug-gene-dashboard/README.md

 ## Project Goals

 - Demonstrate how to integrate and visualize real biomedical data using public APIs
-- Build a user-friendly dashboard that supports both gene- and drug-based queries
+- Build a user-friendly dashboard that supports both gene/drug-based queries
 - Showcase practical bioinformatics skills relevant to healthcare and pharma R&D

 ---